 The Company recognizes loss allowances for expected credit losses ("ECLs") on its financial assets measured at amortized cost.
 Due to the nature of its financial assets, the Company measures loss allowances at an amount equal to expected lifetime ECLs.
 Lifetime ECLs are the anticipated ECLs that result from all possible default events over the expected life of a financial asset.
 ECLs are a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Company expects to receive).
+For trade and other receivables, the Company applies the simplified approach to providing for expected losses prescribed by IFRS 9, which requires the use of the lifetime expected loss provision for all trade receivables.
+In estimating the expected lifetime expected loss provision, the Company considered historical Company and industry default rates as well as credit ratings of major customers.
 ECLs are discounted at the effective interest rate of the related financial asset.
 The Company does not have any financial assets that contain a financing component.

-(q) Significant accounting estimates and judgments
+(p) Significant accounting estimates and judgments